cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 # System Requirements

 Cypress is a desktop application that is locally installed on your computer.

-{% note info %}
-The desktop application manages your local projects.
-The actual testing will be done in a **browser**, not the desktop application.
-{% endnote %}

 The desktop application can be installed in the following operating systems:

 OS | Path
 :--- | :---